aj3423/SpamBlocker/README.md

 | <img src="https://github.com/aj3423/SpamBlocker/assets/4710875/7f03d0a0-d12e-4e1b-a064-2412fc1cee8e" width="200"> | <img src="https://github.com/aj3423/SpamBlocker/assets/4710875/ff1dd6c3-56dc-4f64-96a5-e7ca379af035" width="200"> | <img src="https://github.com/aj3423/SpamBlocker/assets/4710875/a86fff09-d30b-428e-866c-0f07b874d479" width="200"> | <img src="https://github.com/aj3423/SpamBlocker/assets/4710875/633e0e24-5ba0-44d7-90ec-09324081d37b" width="200"> |

 # Target Audience
-- :white_check_mark: For people who are more inclined to reject unknown calls.
+- :white_check_mark: For people who tends to avoid unknown calls.
-- For those who need to answer unknown calls, for example, salesmen or lawyers, etc:
+- For those who need to answer unknown calls, for example, salespeople or lawyers, etc:
   - :white_check_mark: If your carrier supports STIR/SHAKEN attestation, or there is any public spam database available for your country.
-  - :x: Otherwise, consider using a blocker that has its own proprietary spam database.
+  - :x: Otherwise, consider using a blocker with its own spam database.

 # How it works
-It works without replacing your default Call/SMS app.
+It works without replacing your default call/SMS app.
  - For call: <br>
  &ensp; It's the Caller ID app
  - For SMS: <br>
- &ensp; It takes over the SMS notification, it only filters the notifications, the spam messages will still be present in the SMS app.
+ &ensp; It takes over the SMS notifications, it only filters the notifications, the spam messages will still be present in the SMS app.
    > 💡 Please turn off the notification permission of the default SMS app in system settings, otherwise there will be double SMS notifications.